Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Methodology

-Our gradient descent algorithm is given in Algorithm ~\ref{alg:rt}, which takes an initial guess $y_0$ of the time allocation scheme and a maximum number of iterations as input.
-It then iteratively descends $f^\star$ until some optimality conditions are satisfied or the maximum number of iterations is reached.
+Our algorithm, given in Alg.~\ref{alg:rt}, uses \Mod{ a combination of gradient descent and subgradient descent} to solve \eqref{problem:bilevel_optimization}.
+It takes an initial guess of the time allocation $y_0$ as input.
+It then iteratively descends $J^\star (y)$ until some optimality conditions are satisfied or the maximum number of iterations is reached. \KH{The usual step is a gradient descent step, but if it is detected that the function is nondifferentiable, the algorithm switches to take a subgradient step.
+Subgradient descent is widely used in training deep neural networks for non-convex and non-smooth objective functions.
+Subgradient descent alone, however, is quite slow due to diminishing step sizes.
+In our problem, the function is smooth in most regions so gradient descent with line search is usually far more efficient.
+As we shall see in the experiments, the subgradient step is rarely taken, but can kick the algorithm out of states where gradient descent gets stuck. }

-In Algorithm \ref{alg:rt}, Line \ref{alg:rt:solve_qp} solves a QP problem with a time allocation scheme $y = y_0$ and then returns the objective value $J$ and the dual solution (Lagrange multipliers) $\lambda$. $J$ is now the baseline objective and the rest of the algorithm will improve upon it.
-Line \ref{alg:rt:get_gradient} estimates the gradient of the objective w.r.t. time using the Lagrange multipliers $\lambda$.
-Line \ref{alg:rt:project_gradient} finds a normalized descent direction from the gradient by projecting the gradient onto the null space of constraints on $t$~\cite{NoceWrig06}.
-Line \ref{alg:rt:line_search}, which is further illustrated in Algorithm \ref{alg:ls}, finds a suitable step length $\alpha$ that gives sufficient decrease in the objective function.
-If such an $\alpha$ is found, the line search algorithm also returns the objective, Lagrange multipliers and time allocation associated with the optimal $\alpha$ denoted as $J_{\alpha}$, $\lambda_{\alpha}$ and $y_{\alpha}$, respectively.
-Then the objective, Lagrange multipliers and time allocation scheme are updated in Line \ref{alg:rt:update_jlt}.
-If the step length $\alpha$ cannot be found during the iteration, the iteration stops and returns the last $t$ as in Line \ref{alg:rt:no_alpha}.
-The optimality conditions used in our implementation are: \begin{enumerate} \item Norm of the projected gradient is less than a threshold, or \item The change of the objective function is less than a threshold. \end{enumerate}
+Line \ref{alg:rt:solve_qp} solves a QP problem with a time allocation $y$ and then returns the objective value $J$ and the dual solution (Lagrange multipliers) $\lambda$ and $\nu$.
+Line \ref{alg:rt:get_gradient} computes the estimated gradient of the objective w.r.t. time allocation $y$ with the Lagrange multipliers $\lambda$ and $\nu$ using Eq.\eqref{eq:gradient_computation}.
+Line \ref{alg:rt:project_gradient} finds a normalized descent direction from the gradient by projecting the gradient onto the null space of equality constraints $Cy=d$~\cite{nocedal2006numerical}.
+In the Hard-Time variant that we consider, the constraint is that total time is a constant, and hence the projected gradient is computed as $p=g-\frac{1}{n}\sum{i=1}^n g_i$.